 When it comes to betting on the Grand National, the timing is crucial.
 The markets are open for the whole year, which means you will have to find the best time to get the optimal value for the horse that you think will win.
 Most of the leading sportsbooks also offer Non-Runner, No Bet promotions.
 That means that if you bet on the ante-post market if your horse doesn’t start the race, then you will get your money back.

-The most straightforward way to bet on the Grand National is by betting on the horse that you think will cross the line first to win.
-You will put the stake on your bet, and then press place bet.
-Your bet will get the winnings should it win the race.
+The most straightforward way to bet on the Grand National is by betting on the horse that you think will cross the line first.
+You will put the stake on your bet, and then press ‘place bet‘.